 - 1. The home and visiting team clerks work with the announcer to control the flow of swimmers to the clerk's table.
 Have the announcer call swimmers to the clerk at least two events ahead of those they are to swim. - 2.
 The clerks identify the swimmers, tell them their lanes, and assign them to wait in a designated area until it is time for them to report to the starting area.
 If a race is starting at the opposite end of the pool typically 25 meter events it is helpful to have someone assisting the clerk by directing the swimmers to their lanes at that end. - 3.
 For the medley and freestyle relays, the clerk should check the relay cards to see that the swimmers' names are filled out in the correct order they will swim and, for the graduated relay, note if there are any swim ups.
-Relays with a swim up must be entered on a yellow relay card and are not eligible for the All-Star Relay meet.
+Relays with a swim up must contain a checkmark in the appropriate column to identify the relay leg with a swim up, and are not eligible for the All-Star Relay meet.
 The clerk then sends the relay swimmers to the starting area and the relay cards to the lane timers.